flutter-tizen/flutter-tizen/doc/configure-device.md

 ### Connect

-1. Connect the Pi device to the same network as your host PC using an Ethernet cable.
+1. Connect the Raspberry Pi device to the same network as your host PC using an Ethernet cable.

-   Alternatively, you can use some extra hardware (USB/PWR splitter) to connect Pi directly to the host PC in OTG (USB slave) mode.
+   Alternatively, you can use some extra hardware (USB/PWR splitter) to connect Raspberry Pi directly to the host PC in OTG (USB slave) mode.
 The Tizen device will be ready to use just after plugging the USB - the next step should be skipped.

 1. Find the device IP address and connect to it. (`sdb` should be in your PATH.)